U Network Price Tops $0.0004 on Major Exchanges (UUU)

-U Network (CURRENCY:UUU) traded 13.9% higher against the dollar during the twenty-four hour period ending at 13:00 PM ET on January 6th.
-Over the last week, U Network has traded up 14% against the dollar.
+U Network (CURRENCY:UUU) traded 1.8% higher against the dollar during the twenty-four hour period ending at 14:00 PM ET on January 10th.
+U Network has a market capitalization of $2.60 million and $461,912.00 worth of U Network was traded on exchanges in the last day.
 One U Network token can currently be purchased for $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
-U Network has a market capitalization of $2.56 million and $1.08 million worth of U Network was traded on exchanges in the last day.
+Over the last week, U Network has traded up 17.4% against the dollar.

 Here is how related cryptocurrencies have performed over the last day: